Article published on 25 June 2019

 Additional inclusive equipment includes Sensory Flowers, the Big Twiny Car with access for children in wheelchairs at the rear, the Play Hut, the Rodeo Disc, the Twisty Rotating Disc, a Tiboo toddlers’ slide, a two-bay swing set with Pod seat and inclusive seat, a swing set with four flat seats and an accessible carousel.

-The playground also features stunning artwork from the local artists from Studio Artes – an art centre initiative for people with disabilities – alongside new garden beds and trees.
+The playground also features stunning artwork from the local artists from Studio Artes alongside new garden beds and trees.
+This great art centre is an amazing local initiative for people with disabilities.

 The adjacent tennis centre provides a kiosk and outdoor shaded area, providing a place for parents and carers to relax while staying close to their children.
-The installation of pathways and accessible safety surfacing was carefully considered to allow for safe and easy access throughout the play space and to the play equipment.
+Because of the considered and in-depth planning, the pathways and accessible safety surfacing allow for safe and easy access.
 Multiple seating options and plenty of shade ensure a comfortable place for everyone to play and relax together.

 “The upgrade of the Waitara Park Precinct was much-needed, and the local and wider community can now enjoy an expanded and improved recreational space,” said Hornsby Shire Mayor Philip Ruddock.
 “This inclusive play space was carefully designed by Council with extensive consultation of the local community.
 The new playground looks fantastic and is exciting for kids of different ages and abilities to explore.
 We are truly proud of the results.”